 You can easily expand and apply randomness on each item, redistribute them by rarity, and calculate how many of each a player can get over a period of time.
 Balance content, balance content progression.

-Side note: In the embedded diagram above, you can perform Simple Runs (play button) or Step-by-Step Runs.
-For Quick Runs or Multiple Runs, you’ll need to add the diagram to your Machinations account (blue button, top right corner).
+Side note: In the embedded diagram above, you can only perform Play and Step.
+For Quick Plays you’ll need to add the diagram to your Machinations account (blue button, top right corner).

 What I felt I gained when I started using Machinations was two-sided: a quick way of mapping out and communicating systems during meetings and an easy way of testing different ideas, see where they break, but more importantly, doing Monte Carlo simulations at the click of a button.
 Machinations servers can simulate hundreds, if not thousands of player journeys a second.

 I’m not saying building your Machinations diagram does not require time and skill, but what’s great about it is you can test your entire economy, interconnectedly, and simulate how each update or change can impact the whole, not just an isolated system.
 Being able to test the impact of subsystems as early as pre-production, and then along the way, keeping up with the changes and simulating continuously, can save you not only time but also money.
 Imagine validating the monetisation of a game, alongside validating the concept, and only then move into production.